pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

     > **Note:**
     >
-    > `Importer-backend` is deprecated in TiDB 5.3 version or later versions.If you have to use `Importer-backend`, refer to 1.2 version or laters versions [old documentation](https://docs.pingcap.com/tidb-in-kubernetes/v1.2/restore-data-using-tidb-lightning#deploy-tikv-importer).
+    > `Importer-backend` is deprecated in TiDB 5.3 version or later versions.
+If you must use `Importer-backend`, refer to [the documentation of v1.2](https://docs.pingcap.com/tidb-in-kubernetes/v1.2/restore-data-using-tidb-lightning#deploy-tikv-importer).

 - For `Local-backend`, only tidb-lightning needs to be deployed.